 The Farming in Reef Catchments Rebate Scheme provides a one-off rebate of up to $1,000 to eligible commercial agricultural producers in reef regions.
-The rebate is to help offset the costs of obtaining professional and agronomic advice for nutrient and sediment management to meet the new reef protection regulations.
+The rebate is to help offset the costs of obtaining professional and agronomic advice for nutrient and sediment management across grazing and cane lands to meet the new reef protection regulations.

 There are also a number of industry-specific support programs for graziers, sugarcane and banana growers as well as horticulture and grains producers.